jfd/optparse-js/README.md

 		console.log('No handler was defined for option:' +  opt);
 	});

-Use the wildcard handler to build a custom ´´on´´ handler.
+Use the wildcard handler to build a custom `on` handler.

 	parser.on('*', function(opt, value) {
 		console.log('option=' + opt + ', value=' + value);